-An Interactive 10-Day Training Course
+An Intensive 10-day Training Course

 The 10-Day International Financial Reporting & Treasury Risk Management for the Oil & Gas Industry